spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ### The Data Flow Dashboard

 Assuming Data Flow is [installed](%currentPath%/installation/) and running on one of the supported platforms, open your browser at `<data-flow-url>/dashboard`.
 Here, `<data-flow-url>` depends on the platform.
-Consult the [installation guide](%currentPath%/installation) to determining the base URL for your installation.
+See the [installation guide](%currentPath%/installation) to determining the base URL for your installation.
 If Data Flow is running on your local machine, go to http://localhost:9393/dashboard.

 ### Application Registration